Skip to content

 Number Nine: Be Natural, Funny Even

 The digital audience has seen it all.
-Fake humor, pretension, sales, one-dimensional posts and more.
+Fake humour, pretension, sales, one-dimensional posts and more.
 What they opt for currently is natural tones with hints of giggles as well.
 Paying attention to the copy put into the visual materials is essential.
-If users find the content too robotic, or sales they will easily scroll down.
+If users find the content too robotic or salesy, they will easily scroll down.

 What Are the Types of Videos in Multimedia?

 All videos are good, but a few kinds are appreciated more than others.
-The digital audience today have grown picky.
-Their preferences are constantly changing and business owners are forced to comply and adapt.
-One thing that hasn’t change is how users lean towards informational content.
+The digital audience today has grown picky.
+Their preferences are constantly changing, and business owners are forced to comply and adapt.
+One thing that hasn’t changed is how users lean towards informational content.
 Here are seven video content types that demonstrate how:

 Vblogs, short for video blogs, combine all elements that digital users know and love.
-They present information the audience care about, budget-friendly, personal and fun to watch.
+They present information that the audience cares about, budget-friendly, personal and fun to watch.

 They are very personally-driven, tailored to the audience.
 This minor but crucial detail is what makes vlogs extra special for users.
 They are compelled to engage, comment and watch more of them.